Trek Bicycles Declines To Divest From NYPD Despite ‘Abhorrent’ Use of Bikes Against Protesters

 Holy fuck.
 You guys need to check out this video of the protest in Seattle yesterday.
 This SPD officer *trips over his own bike*, and then uses it as an excuse to violently attack and arrest a protester 10 feet away from him (who was moving backwards, obeying orders).
 Appalling. pic.twitter.com/sHU389ieGH

 — Spek (@spekulation) December 9, 2019

-New York bike advocates doubled down on calls to Trek to divest from the NYPD after Fuji Bikes announced on June 5 that it would stop selling to police departments nationwide because the company has seen its “bicycles used in violent tactics” that it “did not intend to or design them to be used for.”
+New York bike advocates doubled down on calls to Trek to divest from the NYPD after Fuji Bikes, which also sells to the NYPD, announced on June 5 that it would stop selling to police departments nationwide because the company has seen its “bicycles used in violent tactics” that it “did not intend to or design them to be used for.”

 “Fuji agreed to stop selling bikes to cops. @TrekBikes said nah we’re good with police brutality,” said Singer.

 And as of Wednesday, more than 4,900 people have signed onto a petition demanding the bike industry, including Trek, divest entirely from police contracts.

 “Although Trek Bikes have been the most visible in police bike brutality, we know that the bike industry on a whole is complicit in this racist system of policing,” the petition reads.
 “From local shops to bikes, helmets, lights, and lock manufacturers, -Trek, Haro, Bell, Kryptonite, Bosch, USA Cycling, and more – have all played a major part in supporting and upholding violence, oppression and racism in our industry.”